duckdb/duckdb-web/docs/sql/expressions/subqueries.md

 -- false
 ```

-## In Clause
+## In Operator
 <div id="rrdiagram3"></div>

-The `IN` clause checks containment of the left expression inside the result defined by the subquery or the set of expressions on the right side.
-The `IN` clause returns true if the expression is present in the RHS, false if the expression is not in the RHS and the RHS has no `NULL` values, or `NULL` if the expression is not in the RHS and the RHS has `NULL` values.
+The `IN` operator checks containment of the left expression inside the result defined by the subquery or the set of expressions on the right side.
+The `IN` operator returns true if the expression is present in the RHS, false if the expression is not in the RHS and the RHS has no `NULL` values, or `NULL` if the expression is not in the RHS and the RHS has `NULL` values.

-We can use the `IN` clause in a similar manner as we used the `EXISTS` clause:
+We can use the `IN` operator in a similar manner as we used the `EXISTS` operator:

 ```sql
 SELECT 'Math' IN (SELECT course FROM grades);